pantheon-systems/documentation/source/_docs/guides/edt/06-quicksilver-external-integrations.md

 image: launchGuide-twitterLarge
 ---

-In this lesson, we’re going to explore the Developer Workflow.
+In this lesson, we’re going to explore External Integrations with Quicksilver.
 All links from the video are provided below.

 **Watch the video:**